ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/basic-usage/create-and-use-a-container.md

     var container = new ScopedContainer();
 ```

-> [!NOTE]
-> All code samples assume you have added a `using` statement (`imports` in VB) for the `Rezolver` namespace.
+*All code samples assume you have added a `using` statement (`imports` in VB) for the `Rezolver` namespace.*

 Once you have a local reference to either of these classes, you can start registering services in the container,
 and resolving objects from it.

-> [!TIP]
-> The core implementation of @Rezolver.IContainer is @Rezolver.ContainerBase, which is shared by both
-> @Rezolver.Container and @Rezolver.ScopedContainer - and it is this class which provides the implementations of
-> both @Rezolver.IContainer and @Rezolver.ITargetContainer through which you can both register services and resolve
-> them.

 ## Registering services

-With our default implementations of @Rezolver.IContainer, registration of services ultimately requires adding
+As mentioned above, with our default implementations of @Rezolver.IContainer, registration of services ultimately
-'targets' to an @Rezolver.ITargetContainer (the container's <xref:Rezolver.ContainerBase.Targets> property) and
-associating them with a service type which we will later resolve.
+means adding targets to a container's @Rezolver.ContainerBase.Targets target container, associating them with service
+types which we will later resolve.

-> [!NOTE]
-> The @Rezolver.ContainerBase class implements the @Rezolver.ITargetContainer interface by forwarding all the
-> calls it receives through that interface to its @Rezolver.ContainerBase.Targets property.

 The core registration method for this is the @Rezolver.ITargetContainer.Register*
 method, which accepts an @Rezolver.ITarget and an optional type against which the registration is to be made.